atomone-hub/govgen/CONTRIBUTING.md

   - [Branching Model and Release](#branching-model-and-release)
     - [PR Targeting](#pr-targeting)

-Thank you for considering making contributions to Gaia! 🎉👍
+Thank you for considering making contributions to GovGen! 🎉👍

 ## Overview